Spartan2909/sanitise/README.md

 For now, the only provided identifier is `value`, which represents the current value in this column.
 This may change in the future.

+Note that this operation is not applied on an invalid value or null entry.

+If no expression is specified, the default is the current value in this column.

 ### Ignore - `ignore`

 Optional.

-Whether to ignore this column, and exclude it from the output of this process.
+Whether to ignore this column and exclude it from the output of this process.

 If this is set to `true`, all other settings for the column will be disregarded.